2024 Solar Drawing Studio

 Expanding Access to Solar for Nonprofits

-As part of CFSA’s Environmental Sustainability Impact Fund, the Nonprofit Solar Project offers local nonprofits the opportunity to meet a significant portion of their energy needs through solar power.
-Through the switch to solar, nonprofits will be able to reduce their carbon footprint and energy costs, freeing up resources for programming or other infrastructure needs.
+Supported by the CFSA Environmental Sustainability Impact Fund, the Nonprofit Solar Project seeks to aid local nonprofits in Pima County serving marginalized populations to meet their energy needs through solar power.
+Through the switch to solar, nonprofits will be able to reduce energy costs and their carbon footprints, while freeing up resources that can be diverted to programming and operations costs.

 Application Information